bytefish/opencv/eigenfaces/README.markdown

 ## Building the Project ##

-This project now comes with the [Eigen3](http://eigen.tuxfamily.org) headers, so compiling the project is as easy as writing (assuming you are in this folder):
+This project comes as a [CMake project](http://www.cmake.org), so compiling the project is as easy as writing (assuming you are in this folder):

 ```
 philipp@mango:~/some/dir/eigenfaces$ mkdir build